timothymathison/nhl-stats/README.md

 - `SEASON=yyyyyyyy` (ex: `20222023`) - to ingest all game stats (for final games) for a given season

 When running the app via `docker`, these environment variables can be set in the `.env` file.

+After stats for all games from the specified time period are ingested, the app will exit.

 #### Native